Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Companies can gain financial benefits from operational procurement because larger contracts can be negotiated with suppliers for goods or services utilized in a different company location.

-Additionally, a company can save on labor costs as the entire workflow runs smoothly and procurement processes do not need to start over and over again from scratch.
+Additionally, a company can save on labor costs as the entire process flow runs smoothly and procurement processes do not need to start over and over again from scratch.
 The history of the procurement process is accessible and shared within the organization.

 Furthermore, a company can see improvements in its reporting capabilities as it can extract data from the system and generate reports on a variety of key performance indicators that pertain to the entire procurement process.